maismuka/elk-docker-vps/README.md

 Go into the newly created folder `cd  /docker/elk/`

-Simply run `docker-compose up -d` to start install the Docker.
+Simply run `docker-compose up` to start install and run the Docker.

 ```
 Creating docker-elk_elasticsearch_1 ... done